 He placed his hands together and bowed as he entered.

 We stumbled around the town.
-Falling down an alleyway to the great looking Wynand Fockink ‘tasting house’ to drink jenevers, Netherland’s nation liquor, that they’ve been drinking here, unchanged – with the full-to-the-brim glass placed on the bowed, deeply stained old wooden bar: the first few sips to be taken bent double to avoid spilling – since the 1600s.
+Falling down an alleyway to the great looking Wynand Fockink ‘tasting house’ to drink jenevers, Netherland’s nation liquor, that they’ve been drinking here, unchanged since the 1600s – the full-to-the-brim glass placed on the bowed, deeply stained old wooden bar: the first few sips to be taken bent double to avoid spilling.

-We unsteadily fell further, into dark wood 16th Century restaurant rooms – portraits on the walls, polite dinners looking on distastefully at our arrival, as I tripped over the thick carpet – to eat Stramppot: mashed potatoes with kale and smoked meats.
+We fell further, now a little unsteadily, into dark wood 16th Century restaurant rooms – portraits on the walls, polite dinners looking on distastefully at our arrival, as I tripped over the thick carpet – to eat Stramppot: mashed potatoes with kale and smoked meats.

-The Dutch lady on the table next to me looked ill and coughed into her handkerchief.
+The Dutch lady on the table next to me looked a little ill and coughed into her handkerchief.

 I drunkenly moved my chair away, slurring a little to Passepartout “More germs eh… you see?
 I’m sure I’m coming down with something from that man on the train coughing all over me…”